Among Us: Among Us 3D

+Among Us Story: On Guard

+During Summer Game Fest 2026, Innersloth announced a spinoff, Among Us Story: On Guard.
+It is a single-player narrative adventure game that follows a security guard who must prove their innocence by solving a murder mystery.
+A demo was released as part of Steam Next Fest from June 15 to 22.
+It will be released at an unannounced date for personal computers via Steam, as well as on Nintendo Switch and Nintendo Switch 2.

 Adaptations

+Manga

 On December 28, 2021, H2 Interactive, who publishes Among Us in Japan, announced that a one-shot manga based on the game would be published in Bessatsu CoroCoros April issue on February 28, 2022.

+Television

-On June 27, 2023, it was confirmed that an animated series based on Among Us is being worked on by CBS Studios, from Infinity Train creator Owen Dennis.
+On June 27, 2023, it was confirmed that an animated series based on Among Us was being worked on by CBS Studios, from Infinity Train creator Owen Dennis.
 On March 15, 2024, it was announced that American actors Randall Park, Yvette Nicole Brown, Elijah Wood, and Ashley Johnson would provide voice roles for the series as Red, Orange, Green, and Purple respectively.
 On March 27, 2024, it was announced that Dan Stevens, Liv Hewson and Kimiko Glenn would join the cast as Blue, Black, and Cyan.
 On April 4, 2024, it was announced that Debra Wilson, Patton Oswalt, Phil LaMarr and Wayne Knight would join the cast, playing Yellow, White, Brown, and Lime.
 The first official trailer premiered at Summer Game Fest on June 7, 2024.
+On June 5, 2026, the series was quietly released on Paramount+, several hours before its intended announcement during Summer Game Fest.